 openssl req -x509 -sha256 -nodes -newkey rsa:4096 -keyout /home/grax/certs/grax-example.com.key -out /home/grax/certs/grax-example.com.cer

-Installing TLS certificate files and supplying a key password (if any) is supported on non-standard GRAX, but is a customization you are responsible for in your cloud instance provisioning or OS service management configuration.
+Installing TLS certificate files and supplying a key password (if any) is supported on non-standard GRAX, but is a customization you are responsible for in your infrastructure provisioning or OS service management configuration.

-The password can be provided to your GRAX instance via a command during setup.
+The password can be provided to your GRAX application via a command during setup.
 It's then encrypted and stored in the GRAX database as other secrets.

 If the certificate isn't encrypted (no passphrase), use